Sensors in Remote Sensing: Types and Applications

 Imaging Sensor is the electrons released are used to excite or ionize a substance, like silver in film or to drive an image producing device like a TV or computer monitor or a cathode ray tube or oscilloscope or a battery of electronic detectors.

-Non-imaging Sensor is measures the radiation received from all points in the sensed target, integrates this, and reports the result as an electrical signal strength or some other quantitative attribute, such as radiance.
+Non-imaging Sensor measures the radiation received from all points in the sensed target, integrates this, and reports the result as an electrical signal strength or some other quantitative attribute, such as radiance.

 Sensor Resolution